JamesQFreeman/Pod/README.md

 1. ```pod -l <word>```

-The program look up the word and shutdown
+Look up the word and exit.

 2. ```pod -d <word>```

-The program look up the word and open the dictionary(refer to no.3)
+Look up the word and open the dictionary (refer to no.3)

 3. ```pod```

-Open the dictionary, you can shut it down by type fuck at the end of each line
+Open the dictionary, you can exit the program by typing "fuck" at the end of each line.

 4. ```pod <word>```

-It is a abbrevation of no.1
+Abbreviated version of (1).